Raedin24/School/DCIT 318 Programming II/Session 2.md

 	}
 }
 ```
 **Properties** are similar to **Fields** in their creation.
 The difference b/n the two is that, since fields use *private* or *protected*, they do not have a default `get` or `set` accessor.
 Once *public* is used, there is a default getter and setter, allowing it to be a property.
-Note that in the field, there had to be other methods created to access the field and set it to a value
+Note that in the field, there has to be other methods created to access the field and set it to a value.

 From **C# 11**, a `required` member can be added to force initialization of a field or property
 ```csharp